A Packing List

 pen(s), small notebook, glue stick

 Most journeys will yield interesting items of information along the way (addresses of people you meet, the locations of hotels, restaurants, and other recommended attractions, a record of photographs taken, even a trip diary); make sure you bring along something in which to write them down.
 There are many possibilities here, ranging from simple to elaborate.
 Cult-like followings have grown up around such note-taking classics as the French Rhodia pad and the Italian Moleskine notebook, each of which comes in a considerable variety of sizes and paper formats.
-The ideal solution will also depend somewhat on the nature of your journey.
+The ideal solution will also depend on your personal aesthetic and the nature of your journey.

-A glue stick will be particularly useful to those inclined to this journal/scrapbook style of note-keeping: it's non-liquid, non-messy, lightweight, and very convenient to use.
+Elmer's Glue StickA glue stick will be particularly useful to those inclined to this journal/scrapbook style of note-keeping: it's non-liquid, non-messy, lightweight, and very convenient to use.
 Elmer's brand (pictured at right) is the one to beat, based on comparison testing: it goes on purple (but dries clear), washes off easily, is acid free, non-toxic, and photo safe.
 And it fastens well.

 personal address book (stamps?)